mui/material-ui/docs/pages/blog/nextgen-pickers.md

 - **Support days of the week**

-  Support selecting a date by navigating days of the week with arrow keys, or text editing.
+  Users will be able to select a day in the week just like the can select a month.

 We'd love to hear your [feedback](https://github.com/mui/mui-x/issues/new/choose) to help us improve these components even further.